The Myth of Biological

 had any kind of biological, biochemical, or neurological

 abnormalities.
-He can't, because no valid biological test exists
+He can't, because no valid biological test

 that tests for the presence of any so-called mental illness,